 European Union - Nanotechnologies: Principles, Applications, Implications and Hands-on Activities A compendium for educators

-This compendium aims to address this challenge: as a matter of fact, it stems from the EC project NANOYOU, and it has been enriched by the authors with numerous and multifaceted inputs, reflections and insights on societal issues, also provided by the European project TimeforNano.
-So it represents a valuable tool to support the educational communities on nanosciences and nanotechnologies.
+This publication has been developed within the context of the research developed by the European project NANOYOU, funded by the European Union’s seventh framework programme.
+It has been enriched by the authors with numerous and multifaceted inputs, reflections and insights on societal issues, also provided by the European project TimeforNano.

 Students will examine the order of size of objects from the nanoscale to macroscale to visualize exponents and decimals, make size comparisons of objects, and develop an understanding of how small a nanometer is in comparison to common objects.
 This lesson uses the metric system.